PranavSriram18/writing/attention/attention0.md

 ### <span style="color: #007bff; font-weight: bold;">**3.4 The grid as a graph**</span>

-With this picture in mind, we can make concrete our framing of transformers as a graph.
+With this picture in mind, we can make concrete our framing of Transformers as a graph.

 (TODO - insert image here)